A Room with A View: Physical Environments and Healing

 The word parlor (derived from the verb “to speak”) may have first been used in medieval monasteries.
 An “outer parlor” was designated for receiving outsiders and attending to business needs and the “inner parlor” was for the monks’ private use.
 During the mid-19th century, formal parlors evolved and could be found in homes like the one my family lived in.

 Weddings, funerals (being “laid out”), and other social events occurred in the parlor.
 Home businesses emerged (such as “funeral parlors”—offering an option for laying out the deceased in someone else’s home!).
-In recent years, care of the infirm and […]
+In recent years, care of the infirm and preparation of […]

 Get the Job Done